Commercial Laundry Valuation

 What Commercial Laundry Businesses Actually Sell For

-Commercial laundry and linen rental companies trade at 6x to 12x EBITDA, measuring annual operating profit before interest, taxes, depreciation, and amortization.
+Commercial laundry and linen rental companies trade at 6x to 12x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the company's annual operating profit from linen rental, uniform services, floor mat programs, and facility supply delivery.

 Method